Jay Vijayan: Awards and recognition

 In 2014, Jay received the Tamil American Pioneer – Lifetime Achievement Award for Excellence in Engineering/Science from the Federation of Tamil Sangams of North American.

 Jay has several patents granted by the United States Patent and Trademark Office (USPTO).

 In 2023, he was recognized as an Automotive News All-Star for Digital Retail by Automotive News.

 Personal life

 As of November 2014, Jay lives in Palo Alto with his wife and two children.
-He leads Tekion’s corporate social responsibility (CSR) efforts through different activities.
+He oversees Tekion’s global corporate social responsibility (CSR) initiatives.